zoonderkins/edoo-k8s-demo-site/README.md

 The system works as follows:

-1. A Kubernetes CronJob runs periodically (hourly) to gather pod information
+1. A Kubernetes CronJob runs periodically to gather pod information
 2. The CronJob updates the Hugo content directly in the _index.md file
 3. GitHub Actions workflow builds the Hugo site and packages it as a Docker image
 4. ArgoCD deploys the updated image to the Kubernetes cluster